SouthernMethodistUniversity/geospatialdata/README.md

 * In this example from Programming historian, you can see how lessons fall into broard phases or categories.

-## categories
+## Goals: What is it you want to do?
+* Your goals and your constraints (limitations of time, money etc.) will dictate your choices (of lessons, training, partners, tools etc.)

 [![tasks](https://github.com/SouthernMethodistUniversity/tools/blob/master/images/phlessons.PNG)](https://programminghistorian.org/posts/full-text-search)
-Your goals and your constraints (limitations of time, money etc.) will dictate your choices (of lessons, training, partners, tools etc.)